4.94 / 5 Average Review Score

 What types of smallmouth bass fishing trips are common?

-River fishing is the most popular for smallmouth bass as well as lake fishing.
+River fishing is the most popular for smallmouth bass as well as lake fishing and nearshore fishing.

-The most common fishing techniques are light tackle fishing, fly fishing, and artificial lure fishing but trolling and drift fishing are popular as well.
+The most common fishing techniques are light tackle fishing, fly fishing, and artificial lure fishing but drift fishing and topwater fishing are popular as well.

 How much does a smallmouth bass fishing trip cost?

-for smallmouth bass prices can range anywhere from $200 to $3,000 and up, but the average price for a half day for smallmouth bass is $481.
-The average price for a full day for smallmouth bass is $1,419.
+for smallmouth bass prices can range anywhere from about $350 to $3,500, but the average price for a half day trip for smallmouth bass is $459.
+The average price for a full day trip for smallmouth bass is $1,755.

-When is the best time to go smallmouth bass fishing?
+What month is best for smallmouth bass fishing?

 The most popular season for smallmouth bass fishing is spring, and most anglers book their trips 23 days in advance.

-Where can I get a fishing license for smallmouth bass and what are the bag limits for smallmouth bass?
+Do I need a fishing license for smallmouth bass and what are the bag limits for smallmouth bass?

 See here for more information on smallmouth bass fishing licenses, smallmouth bass bag limits, and fishing season regulations for smallmouth bass.
 When in doubt, your fishing guide will always know the right smallmouth bass rules and regulations.